This is my family’s menudo recipe. We are from the good State of Durango. iArriba Durango!

 - Lime wedges

-This is truly the best Menudo recipe, if I say so myself.
-It is pure Mexican comfort food.
-Perfect for special occasions and large family gatherings.
-Hope you enjoy!
+This is truly the BEST menudo recipe, if I say so myself.
+It is pure Mexican comfort food meant to feed a large crowd.
+It’s a delicious dish that’s perfect for special occasions and family gatherings.

 Ingredients